SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/arm-integration-faq.md

 ### How does the collection mechanism work?

-For a summary of how various components are stitched together in the pipeline, see the [Monitoring data flow](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/collect-logs) section of the Azure Blog Storage page.
+For a summary of how various components are stitched together in the pipeline, see the `Monitoring data flow` section for [block blob](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob#monitoring-data-flow) and [append blob](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob#monitoring-data-flow) of the Azure Blob Storage page.

 ### How do I scale the function?